-Enjoy an active vacation in Vermont on the Class III and IV rapids of the West River near Stratton Mountain, Vermont, one of the state's hidden treasures.
-This intermediate-level white water rafting trip in Vermont is an ideal way to view the fall foliage.
-We welcome rafters ages 12 and up on this popular Vermont rafting trip.
+Enjoy an active vacation in Vermont on the Class III and IV rapids of the West River near Stratton Mountain, one of the state's hidden treasures.
+This intermediate-level white water rafting trip is an ideal way to view the fall foliage.
+We welcome rafters ages 12 and up on this popular Vermont whitewater rafting trip.

-Our base of operations for the West River trip is Stratton Mountain, southern Vermont's premier four-season resort.
+Our base of operations for the West River trip is the Sun Bowl Base Lodge at Stratton Mountain, southern Vermont's premier four-season resort.
 With an alpine village, full amenities, comfortable accommodations, and a large meeting space, Stratton Mountain is the perfect starting point for a great spring or fall adventure!